 The Income Eligible Product Discounts Program provides incentives to increase the market share of ENERGY STAR® certified LED bulbs and fixtures and efficient products such as window air conditioning units, air purifiers, and Tier 1 Advanced Power Strips (Tier 1 APS) sold through retail sales channels.
 The program includes instant discounts (at the time of sale) to decrease customer costs, and provides educational materials aimed at increasing customer awareness and acceptance of energy-efficient technologies.
 The incentives offered through this program for light bulbs and fixtures are larger than the incentives offered through the market rate Lighting Discounts Program.
 Currently, ComEd does not offer in-store discounts for the other non-lighting products through the market rate program.
 The Income Eligible Product Discounts Program is available through retail stores that are likely to serve a high percentage of ComEd residential customers with incomes at or below 80% of the Area Median Income.

-The primary objectives of the evaluation of the Income Eligible Product Discounts Program
+The primary objective of the evaluation of the Income Eligible Product Discounts Program is to quantify net savings impacts from the program.
+The evaluation of this program over the next two years will include a review of the tracking databases, deemed savings reviews, verification of savings and measure-level and program-level realization rates, and estimation of net program impacts.
+These activities are highlighted in the table below.

+Table 1.
+Evaluation Approaches – Two Year Plan